 Postdoctoral scholars are classified as temporary appointees.
 As temporary appointees, postdocs are not required to participate in any retirement system.
-Postdoctoral scholars do have the option of participating in a 403b annuity program.
+Postdoctoral scholars do have the option of participating in Voluntary/Supplemental Retirement Plans.

 The postdoctoral appointment and salary should reflect the FTE of the appointment, which could be full-time or part-time.
 The conditions of their appointment should be clearly stated in their appointment letter.